zhangskills/documentation/resources/howtos/search_bar_for_docs.md

 The scraper needs a configuration file to know the content to be scraped thanks to the selectors (e.g. the HTML tag).

-Here is a basic configuration file:
+Here is an example of a basic configuration file:

 ```json
 {